-The Company currently maintains two equity compensation plans: (1) the 2006 Plan, and (2) the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP").
-Stockholders are also being asked to approve a new equity compensation plan, the 2008 Plan that our board adopted in March 2008, as described above under "Proposal 3: Approval of the Willdan Group, Inc. 2008 Performance Incentive Plan".
+The Company currently maintains three equity compensation plans: (1) the 2008 Plan, (2) the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP"), and (3) the 2006 Plan.
+Each of these plans has been approved by our stockholders.
+Stockholders are being asked to approve certain amendments to the 2008 Plan that our board adopted on March 26, 2010, as described above under "Proposal 3: Approval of Amendments to the Willdan Group, Inc. 2008 Performance Incentive Plan."

-The following table sets forth, for our equity compensation plans, the number of shares of common stock subject to outstanding options, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants under all of our plans as of December 28, 2007
+The following table sets forth, for our equity compensation plans, the number of shares of common stock subject to outstanding options, the weightedaverage exercise price of outstanding options, and the number of shares remaining available for future award grants under all of our plans as of January 1, 2010.

-Plan category Number of shares of Common Stock to be issued upon exercise of outstanding options Weighted-average exercise price of outstanding options Number of shares of Common Stock remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column)
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights and vesting of restricted stock units Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column)

 Equity compensation plans approved by

-stockholders 233,000 \$ 9.50 364,401(1)
+security holders 566,300(1)\$ 4.54 423,384(2)

-Equity compensation plans not approved
+Equity compensation plans not approved by

-by stockholders N/A N/A N/A
+security holders N/A N/A N/A

-Total 233,000 \$ 9.50 364,401(1)
+Total 566,300(1)\$ 4.54 423,384(2)